elliswmartin/shhelpersLfA/README.md

 # How It Works

-This script uses bash to ___________ command line user input to customize each script execution.
+This script uses bash to execute various image processing tasks using command line user input to customize each task.

-The script continues to prompt the user until "q" character is pressed:
+After run, the script continues to prompt the user until "q" character is pressed:

     $ while [[ ! $REPLY =~ ^[Qq]$ ]]

-Each letter corresponds to a different process, of which the code is copied exactly from the 2 scripts above and [autocrop](https://github.com/elliswmartin/autocropLfA/blob/85c9591d4c998e8d62e71494234da52d38808b6a/autocrop.sh):
+Each letter corresponds to a different process that is further documented below:

 * `j`: Tifs in `crop` folder are turned into jpgs.
 * `c`: Jpgs in `crop` folder are copied to qc and then the background is cropped out.